rodneyrehm/viewport-units-buggyfill/Readme.md

 // convert them to pixels,
 // inject style-element into document,
-// register orientationchange event to repeat when necessary viewportUnitsBuggyfill.init();
+// register orientationchange event to repeat when necessary
+// will only engage for Mobile Safari on iOS viewportUnitsBuggyfill.init();
+// ignore user agent force initialization viewportUnitsBuggyfill.init(true);

 // update internal declarations cache and recalculate pixel styles
 // this is handy when you add styles after .init() was run